 Our office Halloween party is also a potluck with awards for best tasting and most creative food.
-Clearly, I need to win.
+Clearly, I need to win with the best Halloween food idea.
 Preferably both categories with a single dish.
 So I came up with what I’m calling Piggy Coffins.
 What they actually are is my Holy Shit Pork Cheeks, wrapped in puff pastry with some strategic shaping.

 So the first thing to do is make a stencil of the coffin.
 If you plan ahead, I bet some place has cookie cutters of coffins.
 I went ghetto style on it and freehanded it on paper, then traced onto cardboard and cut that out.
 Now, for the recipe:

 Scare up your Halloween food: Piggy Coffin Empanadas

 - One recipe of Holy Shit Pork Cheeks, which you can make overnight or while you’re at work, just make sure you let it cool before making the coffins.
 I made mine with pork shoulder this time, instead of cheeks, because I was too lazy to go to another store.

 - Puff Pastry.
 I used two boxes of Pepperidge Farm puff pastry, which made a total of 12 coffins, but that will vary depending on the size of your coffin and brand of puff pastry.

 - Your cut out coffin stencil or cookie cutter.

 - A baking sheet lined with parchment paper.

 - Heat the oven to 400 degrees Fahrenheit

 - Cut your pastry into the coffin shape.
 Each coffin will require two cut out coffins.
 I recommend putting them directly onto the parchment paper-lined baking sheet